-This study has introduced a simple molecular model system that captures the essential features of real-world deeply supercooled molecular liquids, like the existence of molecular bonds, anisotropic intermolecular interactions and rotational degrees of freedom.
-In terms of the accessible temperature range, Fig.~\ref{fig:times} confirms that the equilibrium configurations can be obtained at temperatures comparable to those studied in typical experiments~\cite{Lunkenheimer2000,boh25}, i.e., $\tau_\mathrm{MD}/\tau_0\sim 10^6-10^{12}$ corresponding to real times approaching seconds.
+This study has introduced a simple model that can be deeply supercooled and which captures the essential features of molecular liquids like the existence of molecular bonds, anisotropic intermolecular interactions, and rotational degrees of freedom.
+In terms of the accessible temperature range, Fig.~\ref{fig:times} confirms that equilibrium configurations can be obtained at temperatures comparable to those studied in typical experiments~\cite{Lunkenheimer2000,boh25}, i.e., $\tau_\mathrm{MD}/\tau_0\sim 10^6-10^{12}$ corresponding to real times approaching seconds.

 An important aspect to consider is the role of polydispersity, which is absent in a real molecular liquid.
 Polydispersity is not expected to significantly alter the underlying physics if the smallest and the largest molecules in the system exhibit the same or very similar dynamics.
-To test this we study in Figs~\ref{fig:poly}(a) and (b) the molecule-size resolved reorientation dynamics.
-This is done by plotting $P_2(t)$ for different 10\%-percentiles of the molecule-size distribution at selected temperatures.
-Clearly, the smallest and the largest molecules behave similarly.
-This is confirmed in (c), which shows the quotient of relaxation times of the 10\% largest and the 10\% smallest molecules.
+To test this we study in Figs.~\ref{fig:poly}(a) and (b) size-resolved reorientation dynamics.
+This is done by plotting $P_2(t)$ for different 10\%-percentiles of the size distribution at selected temperatures.
+Clearly, the smallest and largest molecules behave similarly.
+This is confirmed in (c), which shows the quotient of relaxation times of the 10\% largest and 10\% smallest molecules.
 While there is an increase upon cooling, the ratio eventually saturates and does not exceed 1.2 and 1.5 for 5\% and 10\% polydispersity, respectively.
-This is in stark contrast to $\tau_\mathrm{largest}/\tau_\mathrm{smallest}\approx 50$ found for point-particle systems with larger polydispersity~\cite{Pihlajamaa2023}.
-We conclude that the proposed ASD system with polydispersity around 5-10\% can serve as a minimal model for real-life deeply supercooled molecular liquids.
+This is in stark contrast to $\tau_\mathrm{largest}/\tau_\mathrm{smallest}\approx 50$ found for point-particle systems with large polydispersity~\cite{Pihlajamaa2023}.
+We conclude that the ASD system with polydispersity in the range 5-10\% can serve as a minimal model for real-life deeply supercooled molecular liquids.

 The presented procedure can be readily extended to more complex molecular models.
-However, the efficiency of Swap equilibration is likely to decrease with increasing complexity.
+The efficiency of Swap equilibration is likely to decrease with increasing complexity, however.
 This is because larger molecules require larger available volume to relax, which can no longer be provided by swapping the sizes of atoms.
 Nevertheless, the above procedure should be applicable to trimer systems.
-Exploring this direction of research will be the subject of future work.